Researchers fear: Mental recovery is being counteracted

 One way to shed light on the special situation of these refugees is to compare them with immigrants who have come from the same countries, but not as refugees.
 This will make it possible to discern whether the additional strains to which refugees are exposed also have effects on their health.
 Here, some basic starting points are that it has been shown that people migrating from one country to another are generally healthier and stronger than the population on average.
 Researchers call this the “healthy migrant effect”.
 It makes sense that those who make their way to a new country are generally from the healthier side of the population spectrum.
 Several studies have shown first-generation immigrants to have fewer physical illnesses and a lower mortality than the average population, both in the country they leave and the country to which they come, at least in their first years in the new country.
 At the same time, it has also been known since the 1930s that the actual move to a new country entails a mental strain on those who move.
 Migration is even one of the five main risk factors for being affected by schizophrenia.

-Anna-Clara Hollander, psychologist and researcher at the Department of Public Health Sciences, Karolinska Institutet has conducted several studies to compare the health outcomes of refugees with other immigrants from the same countries.
+Anna-Clara Hollander, psychologist and researcher at the Department of Global Public Health, Karolinska Institutet has conducted several studies to compare the health outcomes of refugees with other immigrants from the same countries.
 A few years ago, she studied data from more than 86,000 refugees and other immigrants who had received a residence permit in Sweden between 1992 and 1998.
 Her study was able to demonstrate that male refugees had a significantly higher risk of dying from cardiovascular disease and from causes such as suicide and accidents compared with men from the same countries who had not come as refugees.
 This is something she suggests could be due to the fact that refugees are increasingly suffering from depression and post-traumatic stress, which in turn increases the risk of both cardiovascular disease and suicide.

 Last year, she published a new study covering more than 1.3 million people resident in Sweden between 1998 and 2011.
 The study shows that refugees on average have a 66 per cent higher risk of being affected by schizophrenia and similar psychoses compared with non-refugees from the same countries.
 These, in turn, have a 75 per cent higher risk of being affected compared with native-born Swedes.
 As always when relative risks are involved, it is important to keep track of what the figures are saying.
 Among Swedes, the absolute lifetime risk of being affected by schizophrenia is between a half and one per cent.
 A relative increase in risk of 75 per cent for immigrants and then a further 66 per cent for refugees means a somewhat elevated lifetime risk that is probably in the range between one and three per cent.
 So although the relative risk of being diagnosed is clearly higher for refugees and immigrants, the risk is fundamentally very small.
 But for researchers, the differences are the interesting part.